russross/blackfriday/README.md

 supports a number of extensions, inspired by Leanpub, kramdown and Asciidoc, that allows for large documents to be written.

+Example documents written in Mmark can be found in the `rfc/` directory.

-It adds the following syntax elements to [black friday](https://github.com/russross/blackfriday/blob/master/README.md):
+Mmark adds the following syntax elements to [black friday](https://github.com/russross/blackfriday/blob/master/README.md):

 * TOML titleblock.
 * Including other files.